uzaaaiiir/financial-predictive-analysis/README.md

 # QInvst Predictive Analysis
-This project is an internal tool for QInvst aimed at automating the process of collecting, extracting, and analyzing financial data for SMBs to perform a predictive analysis (PA).
+This project is an tool aimed at automating the process of collecting, extracting, and analyzing financial data for SMBs to perform a predictive analysis (PA).

 ## Features
 - **Industry Classification**: Uses Natural Language Processing (NLP) to determine the industry based on company website content.